bhupendra-chouhan/NamasteReact/readme.md

 **4. Polymorphism:**

 1. Ability of objects to take on multiple forms, allowing methods to behave differently based on the object's type or class hierarchy.

 2. Polymorphism Implementation (Reusablity of React Components):

 Polymorphism can be achieved using:

 1. Method Overloading (aka Compile-time or Static Polymorphism):
 2. Method Overriding (aka Run-time or Dynamic Polymorphism):

+### What is a Custom Hook?

+1. Custom hooks in React are JavaScript functions that allow you to extract and reuse logic across multiple components.

+2. In order to achieve Single Responsibility Principle, we let one component to only hand one reponsibility.
+   We sometimes do this by creating a sperate custom hook for doing stuffs like fetching data from an API, etc and then import that hook inside the component which renders that data.